BrianWhelanDublin/milestone-project-3/README.md

   4. Once the repository was created I could then open it on Gitpod.

-  5. I used my terminal to create my files and folders.
+  5. I then used my terminal to create my files and folders and start coding the application.

 - #### Git